What to Expect

 - When do I take the entrance exam?
 When do I apply to my health professions program?

 How long will it take me to complete the program?

 Your program will be individually tailored to meet your needs, taking into account the courses you have already completed as an undergraduate or graduate student.
 Most students finish the program in 12 to 24 months, with at least one academic year of full-time study.

-Some students may wish to remain at the University of Rochester during the “glide” year between completing coursework and MCATs and entering medical school, using this time to take advanced classes, work in laboratories or in health-related placements, and experience some of the other academic opportunities available.
+Some students may wish to remain at the University of Rochester during the “glide” year between completing coursework and entering professional school, using this time to take advanced classes, work in laboratories or in health-related placements, and experience some of the other academic opportunities available.

 If you choose to take additional courses during this time, you would continue in the Post-bac program as either a full- or part-time student.
 The tuition for part-time students is calculated on a per-credit basis.

 What will my classes be like?